You are probably familiar with the acronym ABC which is short for “always be closing.” This is a mantra preached by many in the sales world.

 When you have completed entering your data, it’s important that you save the file as a CSV.
 To do that in Excel, click “File > Save As” and for the file type select “CSV (Comma Delimited)” from the drop down and then click “Save”.

-Next, you will want to click on the “From Computer” button and browse for your file.
+Browse for your file.
 Once uploaded you will be directed to your “Pending” queue.
 This will show the posts you have uploaded, but not actually scheduled.

 Within a few hours your tweets will be dripped into your selected Twitter accounts at the intervals you selected.